Back to blog

 Each stage should answer a decision question.
 Did we validate the workflow?
 Did the new system reduce manual effort?
 Did the migration improve reliability without increasing operational overhead?
 Did the AI pilot perform well enough to expand safely?

 Risk controls should also be part of the roadmap.
 Include data backup, rollback plans, access control, vendor exit paths, security review, integration monitoring, and user training.
 The bigger the operational dependency, the more explicit the control plan needs to be.
+The release evidence discipline in the Pre-Launch QA Checklist For Custom Software is a useful pattern for transformation slices too.

-Where AI Fits In a Transformation Strategy
+Where AI Fits In A Transformation Strategy

 AI is most valuable when it is attached to a process that already has a clear owner, clean enough data, and a measurable decision point.
 It is least valuable when it is bolted onto a broken workflow to create the appearance of modernization.